Monopond/fax-api/README.md

 * [FaxDocument Parameters](#faxdocument-parameters)
 * [FaxMessage Parameters](#faxmessage-parameters)

-### Sending a Fax with Retries inside SendFaxRequest
+### Sending a Fax with Retries inside a SendFaxRequest
 To set-up a fax to have retries a request similar to the following example can be used.
 ```
 <v2:SendFaxRequest>